 So you have made the jump and have decided to try using Rick Simpson Oil (RSO).
-The two most frequently ask questions regarding RSO here at my dispensary are as follows:
+The two most frequently asked questions regarding RSO here at my dispensary are as follows:

-In this blog post we will address question number one.
+In this blog post, we will address question number one.
 How do I consume RSO?
-RSO is a thick, dark, tar-like cannabis concentrate that comes in gram sized oral syringes.
-Make sure the RSO is stored at room temperature.
+RSO is a thick, dark, tar-like cannabis concentrate that comes in gram-sized oral syringes.
+Make sure that you store RSO at room temperature.
 If the RSO gets too cold, it will become more difficult to squeeze out of the oral syringe.
-If this happens just hold the oral syringe in your hand and let it warm up slightly before using.
+If this happens, just hold the oral syringe in your hand and let it warm up slightly before using it.
 This will prevent accidents from pushing too hard on the syringe when the oil is cold.

-The first option for consuming RSO is to squeeze out a small dose (if you need an answer to question number two regarding how to dose RSO please refer to the blog post “Safely and Effectively Dosing RSO”) of the RSO into a capsule and swallow the capsule.
+The first option for consuming RSO is to squeeze out a small dose (if you need an answer to question number two regarding how to dose RSO, please refer to the blog post “Safely and Effectively Dosing RSO”) of the RSO into a capsule and swallow the capsule.
 This will work much like eating an edible.
-It will take 30 minutes – 1.5 hours to feel the full effects of the dose as it is absorbed through the digestive tract.
+It will take 30 minutes – 1.5 hours to feel the full effects of the dose as you absorb it through the digestive tract.

 A slightly modified version of eating the RSO is to squeeze your dose out onto a small piece of fruit and eat it.
 With this method you have the option of holding the fruit in your mouth for a little extra time while chewing.
-If you hold it in your mouth for 1-5 minutes you will experience the effects of the RSO via sublingual activation which will be much more immediate.
-As you swallow the fruit and RSO combination you will also experience the longer term benefits as it absorbs through the digestive tract.
-The downside of consuming the oil directly is that is can be messy dealing with getting the proper size dose out of the oral syringe due to the consistency and sticky nature of the RSO.
+If you hold it in your mouth for 1-5 minutes, you will experience the effects of the RSO via sublingual activation, which will be much more immediate.
+As you swallow the fruit and RSO combination, you will also experience the longer-term benefits as it absorbs through the digestive tract.
+The downside of consuming the oil directly is that it can be messy dealing with getting the proper size dose out of the oral syringe due to the consistency and sticky nature of the RSO.

-Another way I can suggest to consume RSO is to turn it into an oil based tincture.
+Another way I can suggest consuming RSO is to turn it into an oil-based tincture.
 This makes consuming the RSO much simpler and allows RSO to be more discreet and portable.

 (2) ounces cold pressed organic hemp oil